Cody Bellinger Player Props: Cubs vs. Dodgers

-Cody Bellinger -- 2-for-3 with a home run and two RBI in his most recent game -- will be in action for the Chicago Cubs against the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 14 at 10:10 PM ET.
+Cody Bellinger -- 1-for-4 with a double in his most recent game -- will be in action for the Chicago Cubs against the Los Angeles Dodgers, with Michael Grove on the mound, on April 15 at 9:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3 with a home run and two RBI) against the Mariners.
+In his previous game he had a one-hit performance (1-for-4) against the Dodgers.

 Cody Bellinger Game Info & Props vs. the Dodgers